bbauska/UofM-Inter-with-JavaScript/readme.md

 What happens if I change the code to Hello World Too?

-You're sending yourself these little secret messages that can help you debug your code.
+You&apos;re sending yourself these little secret messages that can help you debug your code.
 You can log things, you can leave little notes for yourself, you can do debugging tests.
 You can even log the things that other people have been writing in.
 And so, this is a really handy tool